SatYu26/OCBC-Submission-Data_and_AI_Track/Readme.md

 ## Model Result:

 - Our **Random Forest Regressor** model Performed very nicely with the **accuracy of 95.25%**.
+- You can also Download the model from <a href="https://drive.google.com/file/d/1nZeepdbZwQBc9pRynghYN1AFGAKV_MXE/view?usp=sharing">HERE</a>.

 ## Explain why you chose this particular model for solving the problem?